Aviationweb déjà vu Luchtvaart déjà vu MLA - Micro Light Aeroplanes

 The S.M.A.N.
 Petrel is a two-seat single-engine microlight amphibian bi-plane.
 Development of the Petrel started in 1983 when the French engineer Claude Tisserand developed and flew an amphibious wooden monoplane.
 The Petrel, evolved from this early amphibian design, flew first in November 1986.
 The wings and fuselages for the Petrel were manufactured out of carbon and impregnated epoxy resin glass fibre.
 In 1988, after a number of modifications and a considerable amount of testing, the S.M.A.N. - Societé Morbihannaise d'Aero Navigation in France, bought the production rights for the Petrel and started series-production of the kit for Europe and the U.S.A.
 In 1990, the EDRA Aeronautica of Brazil acquired the manufacture rights and nearly 100 Petrel amphibious ultralight aircraft were built until 1996.
 In 1996, the EDRA acquired the intellectual properties of the Petrel.
 The Petrel was redesigned and in 1997 launched as the Paturi.
 In 2001, a further development of the Petrel by Aeronautical Edra in partnership with the Prolazer Ultraleves began.
 Resulting in January 2002 with the start of the construction of a new Petrel, the Super Petrel and the first flight of the new Super Petrel in August 2002.

 On 2 May 1995, S.M.A.N.
-Pétrel c/n O 55 was registered PH-2T2 in the Netherlands.
+Pétrel s/n O 55 was registered PH-2T2 in the Netherlands.
+S.M.A.N.
+Petrel PH-2T2 is powered by a lightweight Rotax 912 UL DCDI engine.
 After the CofA expired, the registration PH-2T2 was cancelled on 24 August 2007.
 The 1995-built amphibian bi-plane was restored in the register on 10 October 2007, this time as PH-NAT.
-On 24 August 1997, SMAN Pétrel PH-2T2 was photographed at the former MLA-airfield at the Maasvlakte near Rotterdam in the Netherlands.
-The airfield was owned and operated by the Stichting Rijnmond Ultra Light Maasvlakte.
-S.M.A.N.
-Petrel c/n O 55 is powered by a lightweight Rotax 912 UL DCDI engine.
+SMAN Pétrel PH-2T2 was photographed at the former MLA-airfield at the Maasvlakte near Rotterdam in the Netherlands.
+This airfield was owned and operated by the Stichting Rijnmond Ultra Light Maasvlakte.

 Copyright © Jack Wolbrink, Emmen, the Netherlands